Uber’s trading debut: who was (and wasn’t) at the opening bell – TechCrunch

 - Jerry Bruner, a Los Angeles-based driver who is a military veteran and former professional golfer.
 Bruner has completed more than 30,000 Uber trips.

 - Tiffany Hanna, a military veteran, is based out of Springfield, Missouri.
-Hanna is truck driver who uses the Uber Freight carrier app.
+Hanna is a truck driver who uses the Uber Freight carrier app.

 - Jonelle Bain, a New York-based driver.
 Uber, which shared the bios of the drivers, said Bain is taking coding classes and plans to become a software engineer.

 - Onur Kerey is a driver based out of London.
 Kerey is deaf.
-According to his bio, “he doesn’t let his disability get in the way of his passion for driving or connecting with others.”
+According to his bio, “He doesn’t let his disability get in the way of his passion for driving or connecting with others.”

 Customers